 Meaning: To 'beat around the bush' is to avoid the main point in a conversation; failing to get to the bottom line when speaking to others.

-When someone is failing to get to the bottom line of what they're trying to say, phrases and idioms like this one are often used to describe the constant delay.
+When someone takes a long time to get to the core of what they're trying say, people might use idioms like this to describe what the person is doing.

 "To thinke bowe he abused was, alas my heart it bleedes:

 He bet about the bushe, whiles other caught the birds …"

 * My friend's car had a dent in it, and when I asked him what had happened, he kept beating around the bush.